phoenix-artistrys/server-one/README.md

 # Create a folder (Use at your own risk)

 Click add file.
-Type a name after "server-one/".
+Type a name after "server-one/" folowed by a "/".
 Click the green commit button.
-Often times it's safter to just upload a folder from your computer.

 More info: https://berrasari.medium.com/creating-folders-on-github-a-step-by-step-guide-fb0b44b98561